Ledro Sky - Senter dele Greste

 19 km - 1610 D+

-The race will start from the park in the village of Mezzolago (675m), in the Municipality of Ledro.
+The race will start from the village of Mezzolago (675m), in Ledro.
 From here, thanks to the promenade that runs alongside Lake Ledro, competitors reach the historic centre of Pieve di Ledro (668 m).

-Competitors then take the SAT 454 trail that climbs towards Malga Saval (1692 m), passing through the village of Rave (1060 m), where the first refreshment stand is set up.
-Runners then go over the Cocca Pass (1360 m) and continue until they reach the pastures of the Saval valley.
+Competitors then take the SAT 454 trail that climbs towards Malga Saval (1692 m), passing through Rave (1060 m), where the first refreshment stand is set up.
+Runners then go over the Passo Cocca (1360 m) and continue until they reach the pastures of Saval.

 At this point, competitors begin to run up towards the Parì summit (1988 m), on top of which there’s the “flying sprint” in memory of Damiano Gnuffi, a passionate runner from Ledro and cofounder of S.S.D.
 Tremalzo.
 After the summit, competitors take the "Senter dele Greste" trail.
 Along the ridge, remaining at high altitude, runners reach the Sclapa summit (1887 m), passing through the trenches and walkways dating back to the Great War.
 A steep descent leads to Bocca Dromaè (1675 m), where the third refreshment stand is positioned together with the second time check point, set at 3 hours and 15 minutes into the race.